-CHECK THE AIR FILTER
+CHECK THE AIR FILTER BOX

-- 1. Remove the holding clamps and remove the filter (in blue on the picture). - 2.
-Replace or clean the element. - 3.
-If the air filter is crushed, flattened or punched, replace it. - 4.
+- 1. Remove the holding clamps and remove the filter box (in dark grey on the picture). - 2.
+Open it and clean the inside with dry compressed air.
+Finish with a non flint clean cloth. - 3.
+If the air filter box is crushed, flattened or punched, replace it. - 4.
 Install the new filter with new clamps.
-Do not overtight, and not damage the inlet mouth.
+Do not overtight, and not damage the inlet box mouth.